2018ik/2018ik.github.io/_wiki/spirit.markdown

 ## Essence vs Economy

+The Spirit has both essential and economical aspects.
+When the Lord breathed the Spirit into the disciples in John 20:22, this was the essential Spirit for their living.
+When the spirit was poured out in Acts 2:1-4 as a violent wind, this was the economical Spirit for God's economy and His move.

 When Christ became a man, He changed His form to become flesh (John 1:14).
 This is economical; essentially there is never change in the Divine Trinity.
 But by becoming a man, economically there was a change in form.
 When He resurrected from the dead he did not cast off His humanity it became a part of Him; His humanity had now interwoven into the Spirit.

 Economically, the Word became flesh, and then the last Adam became the life-giving Spirit.